 - a.
 Based on T_C = 25 °C

 - b.
 Surface mounted on 1" x 1" FR4 board

-- c. t = 10 s
+- c. t = 10 :

 - d.
-See solder profile (www.vishay.com/doc?73257).
+See solder profile (www.vishav.com/doc?73257).
 The PowerPAK SO-8 is a leadless package.
 The end of the lead terminal is exposed copper (not plated) as a result of the singulation process in manufacturing.
 A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection

 - e.
 Rework conditions: manual soldering with a soldering iron is not recommended for leadless components

 - f.
+Maximum under steady state conditions is 70 °C/W

+- g.
 Package limited